Richard Kone: Queens Park Rangers

 Kone being marked by Junior Tchamadeu during Queens Park Rangers’ match against Stoke City on 20 September 2025.

 In August 2025, Kone signed for Queens Park Rangers for an undisclosed fee.

 He made his Queens Park Rangers debut as a second-half substitute during the 2–1 loss against Watford in the EFL Championship on 16 August 2025.
 He scored his first QPR goal during the 7–1 loss against Coventry City on 23 August 2025.

 International career

 Kone represented the Ivory Coast at the Homeless World Cup in 2019.
 On 27 May 2025, he was called up to the Ivory Coast U23s for a friendly.

 Kone was called up to the senior Ivory Coast national team squad for the first time on 5 November 2025 for the friendlies against Saudi Arabia and Oman on 14 and 18 November and he was given shirt number 25.
 His debut came as a second half substitute during the 2–0 win against Oman.

 Personal life

 Kone came out as gay publicly as a teenager during the Homeless World Cup, explaining that he had become homeless after coming out to his family.
 He reconciled with his mother prior to playing in the Homeless World Cup in 2019.
-When he became a professional footballer in 2024, representatives said he did not want to comment on his personal life; no clarifications were made for his previous statements.
-As of 2024, he had a girlfriend and a daughter.
+When he became a professional footballer in 2024, representatives said he did not want to comment on his personal life.